-- Online ordering through smartphone app or computer
+- Online - through smartphone app or computer on Patient Access

-As your GP practice will not accept repeat requests from pharmacies or other suppliers you will need to order your repeat prescriptions from your GP practice when you have 7 to 10 days of medicines left.
-You should contact your community pharmacy to let them know you have ordered a prescription if you wish for them to collect this for you.
+As your GP practice will not accept repeat requests from pharmacies or other suppliers, unless you are housebound/vulnerable patient, you will need to order your repeat prescriptions from your GP practice when you have 7 to 10 days of medicines left.

 Under the old system some patients built up a stock of unused medicines.
 The NHS can reduce the cost of waste medicines through improving repeat prescribing systems.
 The money saved through reducing medicines waste will be used to fund prescribing of medicines to the population of Hillingdon.